zhouxiaoxiang/oriole-microservice/README.md

 ![](https://github.com/zhouxiaoxiang/oriole-service/raw/master/docs/check_service.gif)

-## Make service as docker container
+## Create docker image.

-Don't use it if you don't know what docker is.
+Don't use it if you don't know docker at all before.

+Create log_service image.

 ```
-  o b
+  o b log
 ```

+OK, now you can deploy it into kubernetes.